 The initial reward for participating in the Los Angeles County Science Fair is the opportunity to display a science project, meet with other exhibitors, and share information and views.
 A certificate of merit is given to each student exhibitor in recognition of his or her efforts.
-See the 2013 Science Fair results on the Awards subpages to the right –>

 First, Second, Third Place and Honorable Mention Awards, consisting of medals and ribbons, are awarded for exhibits in each category in both Senior and Junior Divisions.
 In addition to awards for place winners, a number of special awards are presented from organizations and the business community.

 Sweepstakes Award: The 1st Place winner in each category is automatically considered for the Sweepstakes Award: Best Junior Project and Best Senior Project.

 Elan Filler, Senior Sweepstakes Winner from Palos Verdes High School